scholzj/custom-pod-security-providers/README.md

 This repository contains example of a custom Strimzi Pod Security Provider.
 It is used in a blog post on the Strimzi blog.

+## Examples

+This repository contains two examples of custom providers:
+* `CustomPodSecurityProvider` is written from scratch by implementing the `PodSecurityProvider` interface.
+  It runs all containers with read-only root filesystem.
+* `CustomPodSecurityProvider2` is written by extending the Strimzi _restricted_ provider.
+  But unlike the original restricted provider, it allows to run the Kafka Connect Builds using the Kaniko builder which requires to run as root.
+  All other Pods / containers are using the restricted policies.

 ## Building the project

 ### Prerequisites